Islands of Senegal: Walking Through Clamshells on Fadiouth Shell Island

-While sitting in a pirogue punted by a local man, I can see through the crystal-clear water down to the muddy bottom of the estuary.
-I then look across the inlet at the line of dense mangrove forests.
-Twisted limbs of baobab trees break through the mangrove canopy— a dark contrast to the bright blue sky.
+While sitting in a pirogue punted by a local man, I peer through crystal-clear water to the muddy bottom of the estuary.
+I look across the inlet toward dense mangrove forests.
+Twisted limbs of baobab trees break through the canopy — a dark contrast to the bright blue sky.

-A Western Red-billed Hornbill cries out loudly from a baobab branch before flying away as the crunch of shells announces that my boat has landed ashore.
-I have just crossed from Joal, a city at the end of the Petite Côteon, to a clamshell island in Senegal.
+A Western Red-billed Hornbill cries out from a baobab branch before flying away as the crunch of shells announces that my boat has landed ashore.
+I have crossed from Joal, a city at the end of the Petite Côteon, to a clamshell island in the islands of Senegal.

 Donkey-drawn cart in the village of Fadiouth, Senegal.

 A donkey cart carrying trash passes me while I’m crossing the bridge to Fadiouth.
 Later, on the bridge between Fadiouth and Joal, women carrying enormous buckets on their heads walk by me like it takes no effort for them at all.
-Cars and motorcycles are prohibited on the island, so people must transport goods just as they would have in the past.
+Cars and motorcycles are prohibited on this shell island in Africa, so people must transport goods just as they would have in the past.

 The island that I have arrived on first is home to the town’s cemetery.
 What stuns me even more than the billions of shells on the ground are the white crosses, marking the graces of Christians, that stick out of the shells.
 The majority of people in Senegal practice Islam, and separate cemeteries for both religions are common throughout the country, including right across the water in Joal.
 But this cemetery is a place where people of all faiths have peacefully been laid to rest.